Behavior of random walk on discrete point processes: Asymptotic behavior of the random walk

-where $c_{2.2}=c_{2.2}(d)$ depends on d.
-Indeed, the first inequality is true since $a\leq 2$, the second inequality follows from the fact that the set of points in $\CP(\om)$ with distance greater than $2^{n-1}$ and less than $2^n$ is bounded by the number of points in $\BZ^d$ with those properties, which is less than a constant times $2^{nd}$.
-The proof of the last inequality follows by separating the series into two parts, up to some $n_0$ and starting from $n_0$, and then bounding the second one by a geometric series.
-A full version with proof can be found at \cite{RR09}.
+where $c_{2.2}=c_{2.2}(d)>0$ depends only on $d$.
+Indeed, the first inequality is obvious, the second inequality follows from the fact that the set of points in $\CP(\om)$ with distance greater than $2^{n-1}$ and less than $2^n$ is bounded by the number of points in $\BZ^d$ with those properties, which is less than a constant times $2^{nd}$. \ifarxiv Indeed, first, we can restrict ourselves to $0<a<\ep$ for any fixed $\ep>0$.
+This follows from the fact that both expressions are monotonic in $a$.